Skip to content

 Description

 The new command generates a new SQL migration file in the migrations/ directory.
-The file is automatically named with a timestamp-based version number, ensuring migrations are applied in the correct order.
+The file is named with the provided version number and description.

 Arguments